BrightEdge Review 2026: Pricing, Data Cube Explained & Honest Verdict

 How does BrightEdge compare to seoClarity?

 Both are enterprise SEO platforms.
-BrightEdge starts at $5,000+/month with Data Cube and ContentIQ. seoClarity starts at $3,000+/month with Clarity Grid AI.
-BrightEdge is more established with Fortune 500 clients; seoClarity is more affordable.
+BrightEdge contracts run a median of ~$50,000/year with Data Cube and ContentIQ. seoClarity starts at $3,000+/month (~$36,000/year) with Clarity Grid AI.
+BrightEdge is more established with Fortune 500 clients; seoClarity is roughly 28% more affordable at typical contract values.

 How does BrightEdge compare to CrawlRaven?

-BrightEdge is a Fortune 500 content intelligence platform at $5,000+/month.
-CrawlRaven provides 200+ technical audit checks with prioritized fixes at $49/month.
-CrawlRaven delivers deeper technical auditing at 1% of BrightEdge's cost for teams that don't need enterprise-scale analytics.
+BrightEdge is a Fortune 500 content intelligence platform with a median contract of ~$50,000/year.
+CrawlRaven provides 200+ technical audit checks with prioritized fixes from $49 at launch.
+CrawlRaven delivers deeper technical auditing for less than 0.2% of a single BrightEdge contract year, for teams that don't need enterprise-scale analytics.

 15+ years of growing SaaS websites through SEO | Author, 200-Point Audit Checklist